Rita Luís

 Rita Luís (PhD at Universitat Pompeu Fabra (UPF), Barcelona, 2015) is specialized in the history of mass media in the context of the Iberian dictatorships of the 20th Century.
 Her dissertation, which was awarded the 2017 International Prize for Doctoral Research of the History of Communication Association (ASHISCOM), concerned the reception of the Portuguese revolutionary Process of 1974-1975 in the late-Francoist press.

-She currently works as a researcher at NOVA University Lisbon, at the Institute of Contemporary History, where she coordinated the research group Culture, Identities and Power and is a member of the Board of Directors since 2021.
-Se develops a project funded by the Foundation for Science and Technology on the practice and daily life of Iberian censorship (CEECIND/02813/2017) and is the PI of the exploratory project Censorship(s): an analytical model of censorship processes (EXPL/COM-OUT /0831/2021).
+She currently works as a researcher at the University of Évora, at the Institute of Contemporary History, where she coordinates the Research Group in Culture and was a member of the Board of Directors from 2021 to 2022.
+Se developed a project funded by the Foundation for Science and Technology on the practice and daily life of Iberian censorship (CEECIND/02813/2017) and was the PI of the exploratory project Censorship(s): an analytical model of censorship processes (EXPL/COM-OUT /0831/2021).
 Previous work includes the field education and argumentation, namely in the didactic of history, and the role of the public television in developing an image of the colonies.
 She maintains a close collaboration with the Journalism Research Group (Grup de Recerca en Periodisme) at the UPF in Barcelona.

 Research fields